 Kimiya Yui was born in 1970, in Nagano.
-He graduated from Graduate School of Science and Engineering, National Defense Academy of Japan in March 1992.
+He graduated from School of Science and Engineering, National Defense Academy of Japan in March 1992.
 He joined Japan Air Self Defense Force, Ministry of Defense in April 1992.
 From December 2008 until his retirement, he worked as a Lieutenant Colonel at the Air Staff Office, JASDF.

 He was selected to be an astronaut candidate by Japan Aerospace Exploration Agency (JAXA) in February 2009 and joined JAXA in April 2009.

 Since April 2009, he has participated in about two years of Astronaut Candidate (ASCAN) Training at NASA, which includes scientific and technical briefings, intensive instruction on the ISS systems, Extravehicular Activity (EVA), Robotics, physiological training, flight training using the T-38 jet trainer, and water and wilderness survival training.